manhquang04/fcj-aws/content/5-Workshop/5.1-Workshop-overview/_index.md

 ### Next Steps

-1. Đọc [Prerequisites](5.2-Prerequiste/) để setup môi trường
+1. Read [Prerequisites](5.2-Prerequiste/) to setup the environment
-2. Làm theo [Setup GitLab CI/CD](5.3-S3-vpc/5.3.1-create-gwe/) để config pipeline
+2. Follow [Setup GitLab CI/CD](5.3-S3-vpc/5.3.1-create-gwe/) to configure the pipeline
-3. Xem [Security Scanning](5.3-S3-vpc/5.3.2-test-gwe/) để hiểu cách scan hoạt động
+3. View [Security Scanning](5.3-S3-vpc/5.3.2-test-gwe/) to understand how scanning works
-4. Kiểm tra [Deploy Backend](5.4-S3-onprem/) để xem infrastructure được tạo
+4. Check [Deploy Backend](5.4-S3-onprem/) to see the infrastructure being created

 {{% notice tip %}}
-Workshop này dựa trên **folder dự án thực tế** `Backend-FastAPI-Docker_Build-Pipeline`.
-Tất cả code và config đã sẵn sàng, bạn chỉ cần config và chạy!
+This workshop is based on a **real project folder** `Backend-FastAPI-Docker_Build-Pipeline`.
+All code and configuration are ready, you just need to configure and run!
 {{% /notice %}}